 The University of Nebraska at Omaha (UNO) is responsible for more than half a billion dollars in annual state economic impact according to a study released from national consulting firm Tripp Umbach.

-At a total of $605.4 million in impact through direct, indirect, and charitable services, the Nebraska’s metropolitan university is an integral part of the Nebraska economy through education of the state workforce, new research innovations and outreach.
+At a total of $605.4 million in impact through direct, indirect, and charitable services, as Nebraska’s metropolitan university UNO is an integral part of the Nebraska economy through education of the state workforce, new research innovations and outreach.